How To Use Body Scrub

 It's Time To Shave

 Shaving just after you have done a full body scrub will help prevent ingrown hairs, and that's because your hair follicles are opened.
-Some people make sure of body scrubs on only areas they want to shave, and that's okay too!
+Some people use body scrubs on only areas they want to shave, and that's okay too!

 Apply your shaving cream after you have exfoliated your skin, and watch how you'll have zero breakouts.
-Alternatively, you can try the dry brushing method of exfoliating, if you don't want to go through the hassle of having to use a body scrub before shaving.
+Alternatively, try exfoliating using the dry brushing method if you don't want the hassle of using a body scrub before shaving.

-Exfoliating helps brighten your appearance, and can combat the self-tanner effects.
-So, if you are unsatisfied about your color, or you feel you have a dull skin, using an exfoliator is the way to go!
+Exfoliating helps brighten your appearance and can combat the self-tanner effects.
+So, if you are unsatisfied with your color, or you feel you have dull skin, using an exfoliator is the way to go!

 Pat Your Skin Dry & Moisturize

+After your bath, pat dry your body with a towel.
+Don't rub roughly or you risk irritating your skin.
 The last step is using your favorite body lotion or a good moisturizer to lock in moisture.
-Most people use body butter for this because it has a greater ability of retaining moisture.
-Body scrubs usually have hydrating ingredients, and using body butter will help trap the moisture into your skin.
+Most people use body butter because its ability to retain moisture is better.
+Body scrubs usually have hydrating ingredients, and using body butter will help trap moisture in your skin.

-Whether you are battling dry desert heat or cold weather, use body scrubs to boost circulation and keep the top layer of your skin smooth and healthy.
+Whether battling dry desert heat or cold weather, use body scrubs to boost circulation and keep the top layer of your skin smooth and healthy.

-Your skin concern should be a major priority; a little trial using physical exfoliants like scrubs will convince you.
-Exfoliating is a must, and to give your skin that summer glow, you need to incorporate it into your skincare regime.
+Your skin concern should be the priority; a little trial using physical exfoliants like scrubs will convince you of their benefits.
+Exfoliating is a must to give your skin that summer glow, so include exfoliation in your skincare regime.

 When Do You Need To Use A Body Scrub?

 However, skin type differs, and your skin cell turnover rate might be fast.
-Exfoliating every day will hurt your skin layers, as you aren't giving it enough time to breath.
+Exfoliating daily will hurt your skin layers, as you aren't giving it enough time to breathe.

-So, if you notice you are having a rough and dull skin, then it's the best time to use a body scrub.
+So, if you notice rough or dull skin, it's time to use a body scrub.

 How Long Do You Leave Body Scrub On?

-To get a brighter and youthful glow, you need to wait for your scrub mixture to sit on your skin at least for 1 minute.
-Washing it off quickly means it might not fully penetrate your skin's surface.
+To get a brighter and youthful glow, let your scrub mixture sit on your skin for at least 1 minute.
+Washing it off too soon might not allow it to fully penetrate your skin's surface.

 Don't be in a hurry, as your skin care should always come first.
-Allow your scrub soak in according to the instructions on the product label
+Allow your scrub to soak according to the instructions on the product label.

 What Should I Use After Body Scrub?

-You can take your bath with a soap after using your body scrub.
+You can have a bath with a bar of soap after using a body scrub.
 Showering will help remove all dead skin cells and leave your skin free of toxins and dirt.

-After that, apply a lotion or body oil so your skin doesn't become dry or flaky.
-If you used a facial scrub, remember to moisturize your face as well.
+After that, apply a lotion or body oil to avoid your skin becoming dry or flaky.
+If you use a facial scrub, remember to moisturize your face too.

 How Often Should You Use A Body Scrub?

-Ideally, you need to scrub your skin twice in a week, and if you have a rough skin, scrubbing thrice might be what you need to soften your skin texture.
+Ideally, you need to scrub your skin twice a week, and if you have rough skin, three times might be what you need to soften your skin texture.

-But, if you notice any reactions on your skin like eczema, active acne, or psoriasis, kindly discontinue usage.
-Also, you might need to see your dermatologist if you are having regular breakouts that don't seem to go away.
+But, if you notice any reactions on your skin like eczema, active acne, or psoriasis, then discontinue use.
+Also, you might need to see your dermatologist if you suffer regular breakouts that don't seem to go away.

 No, you can't.
-Using body scrubs everyday will strip your body of it's natural oils, and when that happens your skin becomes flaky and dry.
-Even if you have rough patches on your elbows, knees or legs, using a body scrub everyday won't give you the radiant skin you want.
+Using body scrubs daily will strip your skin of its natural oils, and it might become flaky and dry.
+Even if you have rough patches on your elbows, knees, or legs, using a body scrub too often won't give you the radiant skin you want.

-It's essential you stick to exfoliating 2-3 times every week to get your desired results.
+Stick to exfoliating 2-3 times every week to get the desired results.

 What Are The Different Types of Body Scrubs?

-There's a plethora of various body scrubs in the market, and your preference should be dependent on your skin type and what skin tone and texture you want to achieve.
+There are various body scrubs on the market, and your preference should be based on your skin type and what skin tone and texture you want to achieve.

-Coffee scrubs - Coffee grounds have natural anti-inflammatory properties making it great for dealing with acne prone skins.
+• Coffee scrubs - Coffee grounds have natural anti-inflammatory properties making them great for dealing with acne-prone skins.

-Salt scrubs - Salts' abrasive texture helps to slough dead skin cells, to reveal a smoother and soft skin.
+• Salt scrubs - Salts' abrasive texture helps to slough dead skin cells, revealing smoother and soft skin.

 What Are The Benefits of Body Scrub?

-When you use body scrubs for exfoliation your skin becomes smooth and bright.
-However, you get to enjoy other benefits like;
+When you use exfoliation body scrubs, your skin becomes smooth and bright.
+However, you get to enjoy other benefits like:

-Body scrubs will enable your skin smell better
+• Body scrubs will enable your skin to smell better

 Are There Any Precautions To Be Aware Of When Using Body Scrub